Package insert / product label

 Macrobid - Clinical Pharmacology

 Each Macrobid capsule contains two forms of nitrofurantoin.
 Twenty-five percent is macrocrystalline nitrofurantoin, which has slower dissolution and absorption than nitrofurantoin monohydrate.
 The remaining 75% is nitrofurantoin monohydrate contained in a powder blend which, upon exposure to gastric and intestinal fluids, forms a gel matrix that releases nitrofurantoin over time.
-Based on urinary pharmacokinetic data, the extent and rate of urinary excretion of nitrofurantoin from the 100 mg Macrobid capsule are similar to those of the 50 mg or 100 mg Macrodantin®(nitrofurantoin macrocrystals) capsule.
-Approximately 20-25% of a single dose of nitrofurantoin is recovered from the urine unchanged over 24 hours.
+Based on urinary pharmacokinetic data, the extent and rate of urinary excretion of nitrofurantoin from the 100 mg Macrobid capsule are similar to those of 50 mg or 100 mg Macrodantin®(nitrofurantoin macrocrystals) capsule.
+Approximately 20% to 25% of a single dose of nitrofurantoin is recovered from the urine unchanged over 24 hours.

 Plasma nitrofurantoin concentrations after a single oral dose of the 100 mg Macrobid capsule are low, with peak levels usually less than 1 mcg/mL.
 Nitrofurantoin is highly soluble in urine, to which it may impart a brown color.
 When Macrobid is administered with food, the bioavailability of nitrofurantoin is increased by approximately 40%.

 Nitrofurantoin is a nitrofuran antimicrobial agent with activity against certain Gram-positive and Gram-negative bacteria.